-And last but not least, find a good, neighbourhood cobbler for shoes and bags as an investment.
+And last but not least, invest in a good neighbourhood cobbler to repair your shoes and bags.
 Not only can they buffer and polish your goods to the shiniest standard, but they also have a few tricks up their sleeves such as mending a leather tear and other services such as shoe stretching or colour re-dyeing.

 This comprehensive Tanner Bates leather care kit contains everything you need to ensure longevity and suppleness in your natural leather.